 Central to Project 2025's strategy for fighting that war is recruiting, vetting, and training thousands of MAGA-minded ideological warriors.
-In Dans' words, they are "systematically preparing to march into office and bring a new army: aligned, trained, and essentially weaponized conservatives ready to do battle against the deep state."42 cess, Axios reported, "drills down more on political philosophy than on experience, education or other credentials."44
+In Dans' words, they are "systematically preparing to march into office and bring a new army: aligned, trained, and essentially weaponized conservatives ready to do battle against the deep state."42 trative state from Day 1."43 The vetting process, Axios reported, "drills down more on political philosophy than on experience, education or other credentials."44

-The group's database of potential political appointees includes more than 4,000 names, a start on Heritage Foundation President Kevin Roberts' stated goal of 20,000 vetted true believers ready for a Republican transition team to draw on so that they can "begin dismantling the administrative state from Day 1."43 The vetting pro-
+The group's database of potential political appointees includes more than 4,000 names, a start on Heritage Foundation president Kevin Roberts' stated goal of 20,000 vetted true believers ready for a Republican transition team to draw on so that they can "begin dismantling the adminis-

-A protestor at a rally against Project 2025 outside the Heritage Foundation Offices in Washington D.C. on 27th January, 2024 (Credit: Elvert Barnes/Flickr.com)
+A protestor at a rally against Project 2025 outside the Heritage Foundation offices in Washington D.C. on January 27, 2024.
+(Credit: Elvert Barnes/Flickr.com)